shopsys/shopsys/docs/administration/crud-controller/getting-started/creating-a-new-crud-controller.md

 # Creating a new Crud Controller

-This guide will show you how to create a new Crud Controller in your project.
+This guide will show you how to create a new Crud Controller for your project.

 ## 1. Create a new Crud Controller